ju-bie/ju-bie/README.md

 - Create my own tech-based projects in the future

-✨**Determined to continue this journey of learning with long-term growth in mind.✨**
+✨**Determined to continue this journey of learning with long-term growth in mind✨**